 In addition to the machinery listed above there is also a list of exceptions for machinery, which would fall under the scope of the Directive by definition, but for which other statutory provisions generally apply.

 Guide to the application of the Machinery Directive

 The practical “Guide to the application of the Machinery Directive 2006/42/EC” is used to interpret the text of the Directive.
-Version 2.2 has been published in English and can be downloaded from the European Commission's website.
+Version 2.2 has been published and can be downloaded from the European Commission's website.
 The main differences between the current version and the previous Version 2.1 are the Additions and clarifications, particularly with regard to the terms “safety components” and “partly completed machinery”, plus some edits to guarantee coherence with the guidelines for the Low Voltage Directive.

 A short section about the safety-related requirements has been added in the section entitled “Mode selection” (§204).
 Two new paragraphs have also been added regarding machinery control units (§417) and safety components which are considered to be logic units (§418).